 One of the business philosophies I’ve adopted for a number of years is that to be ultra-successful, your business must be SYSTEMISED.
-Even before I read Michael Gerber’s brilliant ‘E-Myth Revisited’ (if you haven’t read it, you need to—it is required reading) I realised the importance of systemisation and what it can do for a business.
+Even before I read Michael Gerber’s brilliant ‘E-Myth Revisited’ (if you haven’t read it, you need to—it is required reading) I realized the importance of systemisation and what it can do for a business.

 As Gerber rightly states, even if you are NOT going to franchise your business, you should set it up as if it’s a franchise.
 In other words, create a business model that can be easily replicated.